Empirical geodesic graphs and CAT(k) metrics for data analysis: The metric and the metric cones

 Controlling $\beta$, as will be seen below, controls the value of $k$ when the embedding space is considered as a CAT($k$) space.
 We have an indirect link between clustering and CAT($k$) spaces.
 As $\beta$ decreases while the embedding space becomes more CAT(0) ($k$ decreasing) the original space becomes less CAT(0).
 This demonstrates, we believe, the importance of the CAT($k$) property in geodesic-based clustering.

-In Euclidean space, the standard Euclidean distance dose not exhibit multiple local means because the space is trivially CAT(0).
+In Euclidean space, the standard Euclidean distance dose not exhibit multiple ``local means'' (i.e. local minimum points of the Fr\'echet function) because the space is trivially CAT(0).
 However, by using the $d_{\beta}$-metric with a sufficiently small $\beta$, the space can have multiple local means, as shown in Figure \ref{fig:1dim_beta}.